-Carmelo Anthony Divorce: Is The NBA Star Trying To Win Back La La or Is The Split A PR Stunt?
+Carmelo Anthony Divorce: Is The NBA Star Trying To Win Back La La, Or Is The Split A PR Stunt?

 While websites like TMZ and E!
-Online run headlines about how Carmelo Anthony is trying to win back is estranged wife, La La Anthony, sports gossip website Terez Owens is standing by his original claim that the Anthonys are engaged in a good, old-fashioned publicity stunt.
+Online run headlines about how Carmelo Anthony is trying to win back his estranged wife, La La Anthony, sports gossip website Terez Owens is standing by his original claim that the Anthonys are engaged in a good, old-fashioned publicity stunt.

 TMZ’s latest report on the state of the Anthony’s marriage has the NBA star doing everything under the sun to stop a divorce from the former MTV VJ from happening.
 The website’s source said that Carmelo has been texting his wife, apologizing, and trying to snag a date or possibly a getaway together.